Medical Negligence Harm Your Child?

 A birth injury typically happens during labor or shortly before labor.
 However, medical mistakes at any stage of pregnancy could also harm the baby.
 Some birth injuries result from trauma, often during delivery.
 These may include:

 - Cerebral palsy.
 This condition occurs when there is damage to the part of the brain that controls mobility.
 Cerebral palsy characteristics include muscle spasms and tightness, plus decreased function in the arm and leg of the affected side.
-In severe cases, extensive injury may affect all limbs and cognitive impairment may result.
+In severe cases, an extensive injury may affect all limbs and cognitive impairment may result.

 - Brachial plexus injury.
 The brachial plexus is a cluster of nerves in the upper arm and shoulder.
 Injuries to this nerve can affect arm mobility and sensation.